Joecleverman/buy_now/Notes.md

 2. Jewerly Rose Bali Style Rope Style - $44 - still available!

 Which product do you want to learn more about?
+1

+What is a deal?

+A deal has a name A deal has a price A deal has a URL a deal has an avaiablity.